SimonHFrost/jekyll_blog/_posts/2024-10-09-midjourney.md

 ![Sketch Cube](/assets/midjourney/sketch-cube.jpg)

-I ended up including the lined paper as it could add an interesting stylistic element.
+I included the lined paper as it would add an interesting stylistic element.
 Ultimately this is a creative workflow, which often requires creative solutions!

-Since August 2024, Midjourney is accessible directly from <a href="midjourney.com">Midjourney.com</a>.
+Since August 2024, Midjourney has become more accessible with it's new web interface <a href="midjourney.com">Midjourney.com</a>.
 One of the benefits is that it has become super easy to upload images with a promminent icon button right next to the search area.

 <img src="/assets/midjourney/add-image-small.png" />